 If you suffered brain injuries, depending on the type of injury, what and who caused it, and the injury’s status (temporary or permanent; partial or complete), you could recover a settlement that includes general and special damages.

 According to the Missouri Department of Health, approximately 14,000 Missouri residents are treated for injuries or hospitalized for traumatic brain injuries every year.
 Under Missouri’s Injury Statute, if another person causes someone’s TBI’s, they are legally required to compensate the victim for damages caused in the accident.
 While there are several State-funded rehabilitation and support resources for brain injury victims in Missouri, this doesn’t cover all brain injury damages.
 Eligible brain injury victims can bring personal injury claims against the people that caused their harm, and recover compensation for medical bills, rehabilitation costs, lost wages, distress, and other expenses linked to the victim’s brain injury.

 Brain Injury Lawyers in St. Louis

 If you are one of the hundreds of Missouri residents that suffer preventable brain injuries in car accidents, sports accidents, and other accidents every year, you deserve justice.
 Consulting the St. Louis Brain Injury Lawyers at the Dixon Injury Firm about your case ensures you’ll get treatment for your injuries and there’s someone on your side fighting for your brain injury claim.

 Christopher Dixon cares about the well-being of clients and is always available to answer questions about your case’s settlement.
-Chris Dixon and the Missouri Brain Injury Lawyers at the Dixon Injury Firm can make sure that your family has support during this challenging time, access to resources that can alleviate financial or rehabilitation-related stress, and a strong argument for recovering compensation for your brain injury claim in Missouri.
+Chris Dixon and the Missouri Brain Injury Lawyers at the Dixon Injury Firm can make sure that your family has supported during this challenging time, access to resources that can alleviate financial or rehabilitation-related stress and a strong argument for recovering compensation for your brain injury claim in Missouri.